 Machina was created by two people looking for their next creative challenge.
-One, an ex DJ and producer (and coffee nerd) from the music industry, the other, a long time coffee industry professional with a background in training (and an apparent obsession for show singing).
+One, an ex DJ & A&R man (and coffee nerd) from the music industry, the other, a long time coffee industry professional with a background in training (and an apparent obsession for show singing).

-They met through a mutual friend, again through music (a common theme).
-From here Machina took on it's own momentum, which is an extraordinary story of people, coffee and lots of equipment (that's a lot of equipment...), on a path to becoming a respected speciality coffee roastery.
+They met through a mutual friend, again through music and discovered that they both had a huge passion for equipment and sharing knowledge.
+From here Machina took on it's own momentum, which is an extraordinary story of people, coffee and lots of equipment (that's a lot of equipment...), on a path to becoming a speciality coffee roastery.

 The business started off as just equipment, but was always working towards one goal - becoming a premium speciality coffee roastery.
 We just needed to raise funds, and ideally do it without needing to bring in investors who would (no doubt) push us in a direction that we didn't want to go in.
 We had a vision, and the only way to ensure that actually happened, was to do it ourselves.

 Steve Glencross (co-founder and MD) decided to move on from the music industry and follow a new path.
 Coffee fitted the bill perfectly.
 Less travel, but still bringing people together and still focusing on a creative passion that he could share with everyone.

 Around 2004 the Edinburgh coffee scene had just started to enter the 'third wave', but it was definitely in it's humble beginnings of hipster-dom, which was not really what he had in mind for Machina.
 When he left the city to work in the South and travel, he already had plans to return with his version of a coffee business.